ideasrule/platon/docs/intro.rst

 Introduction
 ************

-PyExoTransmit is a fast and easy to use forward modelling and retrieval tool for exoplanet atmospheres.
+PLATON (PLanetary Atmospheric Transmission for Observer Noobs) is a fast and easy to use forward modelling and retrieval tool for exoplanet atmospheres.
 It is based on ExoTransmit by Eliza Kempton.
 The two main modules are: